First electric Ferrari faster than original: 'It absolutely decimated it'

 And while Marchionne has since changed his stance, admitting that the luxury automaker will move towards electrification by 2020, Hutchinson couldn't wait that long.

-"Converting what is historically a gas car with a big roar to all electric is extremely polarizing in public," Hutchinson says.
+"Converting what is historically a gas car with a big roar to all electric is extremely polarizing in public," Hutchison says.

 "I have been shamed, told, 'what the heck have you been doing?,' or 'why did you do that project?'